Families Facing the Future

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to examine whether Focus on Families (FOF) [now called Families Facing the Future] could reduce parent’s drug use and prevent children’s initiation of drug use.
-Parents were randomly assigned to receive standard methadone treatment plus FOF, or standard methadone treatment alone.
+Participants were randomly assigned to receive standard methadone treatment plus FOF, or standard methadone treatment alone.
 Measures utilized include the Problem Situation Inventory (PSI) and the Moos Family Cohesion Scale.
-Results indicate that experimental parents held more family meetings to discuss family fun, displayed stronger refusal/relapse coping skills, demonstrated stronger sense of self-efficacy in role play situations, and had lower levels of opiate use than control subjects.
+Results indicate that experimental participants held more family meetings to discuss family fun, displayed stronger refusal/relapse coping skills, demonstrated stronger sense of self-efficacy in role play situations, and had lower levels of opiate use than control subjects.
 No significant differences in family bonding, family conflict, or other measures of drug use were found.
 Limitations include small sample size, low generalizability to other populations due to ethnicity, and lack of follow-up.

 Length of controlled postintervention follow-up: None.